Food Poisoning E. Coli In New Jersey

 Information about Hiring an Attorney or Lawyer Concerning E. Coli Outbreak

 Our New Jersey food poisoning injury victim attorneys are experienced in investigating food poisoning and E. coli cases in the New Jersey area.
-Our law firm has lawyers licensed to practice in both New Jersey.
+Our law firm has lawyers licensed to practice in both New Jersey and New York.

 Food poisoning lawsuits arising from E. coli outbreak will involve an area of the law called negligence and products liability.
 The law provides that where an item of food or drink intended for human consumption is sold, an implied warranty is imposed on the seller that the item is fit for human consumption and free from any harmful or unwholesome substances, when it leaves the seller’s control.
 UCC 2-314; Hohn v.
 South Shore Services, Inc., 529 N.Y.S.2d 129 (2d Dep’t 1988); 86 NYJur2d Products Liability 129 at 517; 90 ALR4th 12 Foreign Substance in Beverage 2[a] at 22; see also England v.
 Sanford, 561 N.Y.S.2d 228 (1st Dep’t 1990), aff’d 78 N.Y.2d 928, 573 N.Y.S.2d 639 (1991).